hass-agent/HASS.Agent-Documentation/docs/contributing/index.md

 ## Low/No-code ways to help out

-There are lots of ways to help out with HASS.Agent even if you can't code.
+There are lots of ways to help out with HASS.Agent, even if you can't code.
 Here are some of the ways you can contribute:

 - Submitting Github issues whenever you find an error or problem with any aspect of HASS.Agent.
 Use [this](reporting-issues.md) guide for more info.
 - Helping other users of HASS.Agent with setup and usage.
 You can help other users in our discord server [here](https://discord.com/invite/nMvqzwrVBU).
 - Adding and updating everything found here in the HASS.Agent Documentation.
-More info can be found [here](#helping-out-with-the-documentation).
+More info can be found [below](#helping-out-with-the-documentation).
 <!-- - Translating HASS.Agent's app and documentation to reach more people.
 There is a specific guide for this, which you can find [here](translating/index.md). -->

 ## Programming / Developing